roman-milk/roman-milk.github.io/two-teachers.md

  James dropped them outside the apartment, without a word spoken during the short drive.
 James watched them hurry up the path to their apartment.
 "Don't be late for school tomorrow, girls," he whispered.

  On entering the apartment the two young women remained quiet, preferring to be alone with their thoughts.
 One of them was in confusion, over sucking a young stranger's cock.
 The other, was confused over how she felt, after letting a young guy make love to her.
-Report_Story #1